CloudSlang/CloudSlang.github.io/app/markdowns/developer.md

   ```

 ##Slang API
-The SLANG API allows a program to interact with the CloudSlang Orchestration Engine (Score) using content authored in CloudSlang.
+The Slang API allows a program to interact with the CloudSlang Orchestration Engine (Score) using content authored in CloudSlang.
 What follows is a brief discussion of the API using a simple example that compiles and runs a flow while listening for the events that are fired during the run.

 ###Example
 ####Code